AlfredPichard/LADMG/README.md

 ### CLAP
 When training the model on conditioning with CLAP latent codes, the model learns to map the CLAP dual-modal latent space to the EnCodec latent space.
 Because EnCodec has both an encoder and a decoder, the combined process of deblending and decoding can be viewed as a decoder for the CLAP latent space.
 This can be used as a text-to-music process or can be very useful for applying transformations directly in the CLAP latent space.

-- Original Audio
+- Original Audio (WARNING LOUD AUDIO) :
 <audio src="resources/audios/original_audio_clap.m4a" controls title="Original"></audio>

-- Generated Audio Conditioned on CLAP
+- Generated Audio Conditioned on CLAP :
 <audio src="resources/audios/generated_audio_clap.m4a" controls title="CLAP"></audio>

 ## References